The Entropic Barrier around the Conical Intersection Seam: Conclusion

 Our findings complement the recent observations of Karmakar, Thakur, and Jain,\cite{Karmakar2024} who concluded that purely classical trajectories can \emph{sense} the presence of a CI without ever arriving at it.
 Taken together, these results reinforce the notion that although the CI seam exerts a strong influence on nonadiabatic dynamics, it remains statistically inaccessible by trajectories evolving on adiabatic surfaces with classical nuclear motion.

-From the perspective of computational dynamics, our findings underscore that MQC simulations rely on sampling the vicinity of the CI, where nonadiabatic couplings are large, rather than populating the degeneracy manifold itself.
+From the perspective of computational dynamics, our findings underscore that MQC simulations that treat nuclei classically rely on sampling the vicinity of the CI, where nonadiabatic couplings are large, rather than populating the degeneracy manifold itself.
 This has direct implications for interpreting reaction pathways, transition-state analogies in excited states, and designing enhanced-sampling strategies for nonadiabatic processes.
-Future work may explore how quantum nuclear effects, such as zero-point vibrations or tunneling, could modify or partially lift the free-energy barrier discussed in this contribution.